Escape the Fate (album)

 Escape the Fate is the third studio album by American rock band Escape the Fate.
 It was released worldwide on November 2, 2010.
 It is the band's first and only album released on DGC/Interscope following their departure from Epitaph Records.
 The album charted at No. 25 on the Billboard 200, No. 1 on the Hard Rock Albums chart, No. 14 on the Rock Albums charts, No. 13 on both the Alternative and Independent charts and No. 118 on the Digital Albums Chart in the US.
-Upon release, the album received generally positive reviews, and is Escape the Fate's highest-charting album to date.
+Upon release, the album received mixed to positive reviews, and is Escape the Fate's highest-charting album to date.